 Have you had an encounter with the one who calls himself Holy?

-For the casual post-modern observer the death of the people listed above can be a very disturbing thing, for the predictable human argument is that there are unimaginably wicked things people do and nothing happens to them, but why in the world must God kill people for offences such as these: offering incense which deviated from the prescribed manner as in the case of Aaron’s sons, could he not reprimand them and spare their life; stranger still, why the death penalty for someone who gathered sticks, he wasn’t robbing or killing, but working to find a source of fuel to cook food.
+For the casual post-modern observer the death of the people listed above can be a very disturbing thing, for the predictable human argument would be based on this premise, “does the punishment fit the crime”.
+These high-decibled and falsely hyper-emotional “moral guardians” of society would scream that there is injustice with God, they would reason that there are unimaginably wicked things that people do and nothing ever happens to them, and therefore for God to kill people for seemingly trivial offences such as the ones given below is simply absurd.
+Why should God kill people for offering incense which deviated from the prescribed manner as in the case of Aaron’s sons, could he not reprimand them and spare their life; stranger still, the death penalty for gathering sticks on the Sabbath, he wasn’t robbing or killing, but working to find a source of fuel to cook food.
 And Uzzah, he tried to prevent the ark of God from falling, he should be applauded, and so goes the argument.
 However, what should really catch our attention is the fact that we could have been one among these who died, for none of us have met God’s standards of holiness, we have all sinned and come short of the glory of God.

-In the stories listed above, all these people who died in the hands of God dared to defy.
-Defiance, insubordination, is that look of rebellion in a son who looks his father in the eye and says, “I will not obey”.
-Those with their senses intact would know that insubordination is not how the world runs, if it did, you would have anarchy.
+In the stories listed above, all those people who died in the hands of God dared to defy.
+Defiance, insubordination, is a cancerous growth which, unless nipped in the bud, destroys individuals and families.
+A son who looks his father in the eye and says, “I will not obey, do what you want to,” is a classic example of defiance .
+Those with their senses intact would know from experience that insubordination is not how the world runs, if it did, you would have anarchy.
 There is subordination in the government, army, corporates and so on.
 The man who picked up sticks on a day when he was not supposed to, dared to defy, he looks God in the eye and says: I will not fall in line, do what you want to, God.
 God did!
 Again, what should really strike us is the fact that God’s mercy far exceeds his wrath, else we all would have been struck dead.

 Sin Enters, Glory Departs.